 “It’s really important to talk with your spouse about the dreams you have that you want to be working towards.
 It’s not just about revealing skeletons in the closet like large debts you might have, it’s about being really clear and up front and honest about what you’d like to do in the future financially,” Angel says.

 Money matters can certainly be difficult to discuss.
 But money isn’t going away anytime soon and neither is the need to talk about financial issues with the most important people in your life.
 As embarrassing as it can be to discuss certain topics, it does get easier the more practice time you put in.

 Matthew Angel serves as an advice director at USAA, focusing on the personal finance tenets of short-term saving and home advice.
 Matthew holds professional credentials including a CERTIFIED FINANCIAL PLANNER™ designation, AAMS®, and a Master of Business Administration degree from the University of Texas San Antonio.
-Matthew’s history at USAA includes seven years serving members as a financial planner and leading teams of financial professionals to help members achieve financial security.
+Matthew’s history at USAA includes serving members as a financial planner and leading teams of financial professionals to help members achieve financial security.
 Outside of work, Matthew enjoys hunting and riding motorcycles and is a proud husband and father to four kids.

 This calculator is a self-help tool.
 This information is provided for illustrative purposes only.
 Results may vary depending on your individual circumstances.

 The information contained is provided for informational purposes only and is not intended to substitute for obtaining professional financial advice.
 Please thoroughly research and seek professional advice before acting on any information you may have found in this article.
 This article in no way attempts to provide financial advice that relates to all personal circumstances.